dart-backend/angel/README.md

 ### Release 9.0.0 (Future)

 * Performance optimsation
-* Update and enhance ORM to support macro
+* Update and enhance ORM with macro

 ### Release 8.0.0 (Current)

 * Updated `angel3_` packages to require dart >= 3.0.0
 * Updated dependencies to the latest
+* Updated code generator to use `analyzer` 6.x.x
 * Resolved issues related to generated container

 ### Release 7.0.0